If You're Reading This, It's Too Late (novel): Plot

 This time teaming up with a new classmate named Yoji (who prefers to be called Yo-Yoji), the three need to escape the grasp of their parents, and find the alchemist's grave.
 Cass convinces her grandparents to take her, Max-Ernest, and Yo-Yoji camping to find the homunculus.
 When they find the homunculus, they take it back to Terces, but it runs away when he finds out they don't have good food.
-Meanwhile, Amber gets to meet the Skelton Sisters, who are in cahoots with Midnight Sun, and they ask her to do something for her.
+Meanwhile, Amber gets to meet the oddly creepy Skelton Sisters, who are in cahoots with Midnight Sun, and they ask her to do something for them.
 Later that night, Amber is hidden in Cass' bushes, and Cass hears noises.
 She goes outside and plays the Sound Prism, thinking it's Mr. Cabbage Face.
 Amber records the song from the sound prism, which attracts the homunculus, and gives it to the Skelton Sisters.
 They play it at a concert, and end up trapping the homunculus and Cass.
 They end up back near Whisper Lake, where they went camping.
 The Midnight Sun took there because Lord Pharaoh's, the nasty man who created Mr. Cabbage Face, the homunculus, grave is there, and with it, all of his alchemist things, which is what Ms. Mauvais and Dr. L want in order to help their mission in receiving immortality.
 The Midnight Sun and Terces Society members engage in combat because the Midnight Sun had captured Cass and Mr. Cabbage Face, in the while Max-Ernest and Yo-Yoji are up on a mountain, with the Sound Prism and a whip.
 Their plan is to create a sonic boom with it, and make the mountain avalanche onto the Midnight Sun and seal the coffin in the ground.
-When a huge boulder falls off the mountain from the sonic boom, Cass and Mr. Cabbage Face, now freed, are trying their own efforts to put the coffin back in the grave, but Mr. Cabbage Face screams to Cass to get out of the way, because the boulder was heading towards her.
+When a huge boulder falls off the mountain from the sonic boom, Cass and Mr. Cabbage Face, now freed, are trying their own efforts to put the coffin back in the grave, but Mr. Cabbage Face screams to Cass to get out of the way because the boulder was heading towards her.
 He pushes her out of the way, and Mr. Cabbage Face gets crushed into the ground with the coffin.
-The homunculus dies, due to, and is sealed with his maker in that grave forever.
+The homunculus dies, due to being crushed, and is sealed with his maker in that grave forever.
 Midnight Sun members disperse, not before Dr. L can have a nice chat (surprisingly) with his brother/old friend.
 At the end, Max-Ernest, Cass and Yo-Yoji take the Oath of Terces, created by the Jester, the homunculus' only friend 500 years ago, and Cass' real great, great, great, great... great grandfather.